ryadavnitb/Batch-6/README.md

 ### 7.1 Random Forest (Baseline Model)
 - Depth-limited decision trees
-- Minimum sample constraints for splits
+- Minimum sample constraints
 - Balanced class weights

-This model was selected for deployment due to its **stable performance, resistance to overfitting, and strong generalization capability**.
+This model was selected for deployment due to its **robustness, stability, and strong generalization capability**.

 ### 7.2 Decision Tree
 - Used primarily for interpretability
 - Hyperparameters optimized to reduce overfitting

 ### 7.3 XGBoost
-- Gradient boosting–based ensemble model
+- Gradient boosting ensemble model
-- Used strictly for comparative performance analysis
+- Used for performance comparison only

 ---

 ## 8. Hyperparameter Tuning

 Hyperparameter optimization was performed using **RandomizedSearchCV**, primarily on the Decision Tree model.
-The Random Forest configuration was intentionally kept unchanged to preserve baseline consistency and avoid unnecessary complexity.
+The Random Forest configuration was intentionally preserved to maintain baseline consistency.

 ---